Table of Contents

-A good chocolate chip cookie recipe is a delicious dessert and all, but if you are a chocolate lover, you want CHUNKS of chocolate in every bite.
-Look no further for the perfect cookie, these Chocolate Chunk Cookies are sure to please your chocolate-loving palette!
+A good chocolate chip cookie recipe is a delicious dessert and all, but if you are a chocolate lover like us, you want CHUNKS of chocolate in every bite.
+Look no further for the perfect cookie, these chocolate chunk cookies are sure to please your chocolate-loving palate!

 Use your favorite type of chocolate, or live it up and mix it up!
-I love to use some dark, milk and semi-sweet to give it that extra depth of flavor.
+We love to use some milk and semi-sweet to give it that extra depth of flavor.

 These are perfect for sharing, and hard to eat just one.
 These cookies are so easy to make, you’ll be dipping them in a glass of milk in no time!